-"Certification Undertakings" means all undertakings and representations given to the Company for the purposes of obtaining Certification.
+Inserted "Certification Undertakings" means all undertakings and representations effective 1.1.16 given to the Company for the purposes of obtaining Certification.

-"Clearing/Settlement Agent" means a Direct Clearer/Settler that clears and settles on behalf of Issuers and/or Acquirers which are not Direct Clearer/Settlers.
+Inserted "Clearing/Settlement Agent" means a Direct Clearer/Settler that clears and effective 1.1.16 settles on behalf of Issuers and/or Acquirers which are not Direct Clearer/Settlers.

-"Clearing System" is defined in the IAC Regulations and means a domestic payments clearing and settlement system established in accordance with the Constitution which is operated by, or under the auspices of, the Company.
+Amended "Clearing System" is defined in the IAC Regulations and means a domestic payments clearing and settlement system established in accordance with the Constitution which is operated by, or under the auspices of, the Company.

-"Closed Loop Cards" means electronic payment cards that are restricted in terms of where they can be used at the time of purchase.
+Inserted "Closed Loop Cards" means electronic payment cards that are restricted in terms of where they can be used at the time of purchase.

-"CNP Transaction" means a transaction which is initiated by a Cardholder using a Card to make a purchase from a Merchant not in the same physical location.
+Inserted "CNP Transaction" means a transaction which is initiated by a Cardholder using effective 1.07.19 a Card to make a purchase from a Merchant not in the same physical location.
 For example, over the internet (including via a mobile browser) or in an application.